dt-apac-services/site/automationtraining/6-install-jes/index.md

 ## Exercise: More Tasks

-Add a second task so your sequence first prints "Hello world!" and then (as a seperate task) prints "Hello world again"
+Add a second task so your sequence first prints "Hello world!" and then (as a separate task) prints "Hello world again"

 ## Exercise: Run a Different Container